amralsaleeh/HRMS/README.md

 - **Employee Information Management:** Maintain centralized and detailed records of employee information.

+- **Process Automation:** Reduces administrative burdens on the department by handling routine tasks.

 - **Attendance and Leave Tracking:** Track attendance, manage leave requests, and monitor employee availability.

 - **Salary and Deduction Management:** Streamline salary and deduction processes, ensuring accuracy and compliance.